Spinal cord stimulation is a proven treatment for chronic pain caused by impaired nerve function.

 What is Spinal Cord Stimulation?

-Spinal cord stimulation (SCS) is a revolutionary neurostimulation therapy that uses electrical signals to relieve chronic pain.
-It works by sending electrical pulses directly to the nervous system, which can reduce or even eliminate painful symptoms.
+Spinal cord stimulation (SCS) is a revolutionary neurostimulation therapy that uses electrical pulses to the spinal cord to relieve chronic pain.
+It can significantly reduce or even eliminate chronic pain.
 This type of therapy has been used in various medical settings for over 30 years and has proven to be an effective treatment option for those afflicted with chronic pain.
+The spinal cord stimulator consists of an implanted battery, and an epidural lead containing electrodes that are placed close to the spinal cord lining.
+The system is operated by the patient and controlled by a handheld remote control.

 Who Should Have Spinal Cord Stimulation?